Why submit to the Open Educational Resources (OER) Collection?

 What happens when I submit my materials?

-Once approved by the OpenNJ Advisory Committee, which is comprised of representatives from all higher education institutional types, one K12 educator, and subject experts as needed.
+When you upload OER through the OpenPublishing tool, the record and content will be stored within OpenNJ.
+All submitted materials are then reviewed by the OpenNJ Advisory Committee, which is comprised of representatives from all higher education institutional types, one K12 educator, and subject experts.
 They will review your item to identify the appropriate open license.
-They will create a record for your work that includes the date of acceptance, and other relevant metadata for searching, and the record will be placed in an institutional collection that can be searched through the overarching OpenNJ repository/referatoriu.m A permanent URL will be provided for your item that you can share openly.
+They will augment the record for your work to include the date of acceptance, and other relevant metadata for searching, and the record will be placed in an institutional collection that can be searched through the overarching OpenNJ repository/referatorium.
+A permanent URL will be provided for your item that you can share openly.
+You will receive an email from the system when your submitted material is publicly available.

 Can I determine usage statistics of my item?